YinHK-gameDev/unity-learn/Multiplayer & Network/Netcode/README.md

 ### NetworkTime and Ticks
 Messages take time to transmit over the network.
 That's why `RPCs` and `NetworkVariable` won't happen immediately on other machines. `NetworkTime` allows to use time while considering those transmission delays.

+-   `LocalTime` on a client is ahead of the server.
+If a server RPC is sent at `LocalTime` from a client it will roughly arrive at `ServerTime` on the server.
+-   `ServerTime` on clients is behind the server.
+If a client RPC is sent at `ServerTime` from the server to clients it will roughly arrive at `ServerTime` on the clients.

+`LocalTime`

+-   Use for player objects with client authority.
+-   Use if just a general time value is needed.

+`ServerTime`:

+-   For player objects with server authority (For example, by sending inputs to the server via RPCs)
+-   In sync with position updates of `NetworkTransform` for all `NetworkObjects` where the client isn't authoritative over the transform.
+-   For everything on non client controlled `NetworkObjects`.

 https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/networktime-ticks/#network-ticks

 ### Connection Approval